Updated January, 2021

 This nylon-braided cord with aluminum casing has tested for 5000+ bends.
 90-degree design is very comfortable for gaming.
 Green LED has two modes – bright mode and less bright night mode.
 Also, Mcdodo offers free replacement sent out in 24H or full refund within 12 months, which is very promising.

-4. Anker Powerline+ III Lightning to USB-A Cable – Check the price
+4. Anker Powerline+ III – Best USB-C to Lightning cable – Check the price

 The new, third version of one of the most popular cables on the market – Anker Powerline+ III has changed its design and internal structure.
 The connectors, made of scratch-proof stainless steel, now look more sophisticated.